Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Challenges and Future Directions

-Another challenge that future research will need to consider is the size and diversity of the networks.
+The first direction that future research will need to consider is the size of the networks.
 Day by day, the number of users and the volume of data exchanged between the users is increasing.
-The time complexity of all methods to address the IM problem, particularly when they take into account users' behaviour, will need to be considered.
-Different types of networks such as temporal networks, multi-layer networks and dynamic networks are getting more popular in real-world applications and there is a need for methods that consider such networks.
+The time complexity of all methods to address the IM problem, particularly when they take into account users' behaviour, needs to be considered.
+There may be some questions requiring further research in this case: how to propose efficient methods to identify solutions within a factor of the optimal solution, what techniques may be used to compose, effectively and efficiently, offline and online strategies for the IM problem, how to propose and implement highly parallelizable methods that can take advantage of parallel execution.

+The second direction is to consider the diversity and dynamicity of the social networks themselves.
+Different types of networks such as temporal networks, multi-layer networks or dynamic networks are getting popular; there is a need for methods that consider such networks.
+Some questions to address are: how to take into account the dynamicity of the network structure and user behaviour to find solutions for IM, how to deal with incomplete data and uncertainty in the structural and behavioural information of the networks, how to deal with the diversity of multi-layer networks which are a composition of different social networks.

+The third direction relates to data preparation and how somebody can make use of the data to model the networks efficiently and effectively.
+This aspect of the problem is not properly addressed in the literature; how to analyse and interpret behavioural data to model a network is a challenge.
+There are additional questions that may transcend traditional Computer Science boundaries: how to determine the behaviour of users based on their past activities in the network, how to map behavioural data into numeric values to capture the behaviour of users and relationships.

-Finally, information spreading in almost all methods is modelled using a diffusion model.
-These models may not be the best way to emulate information spreading in the real-world.
-Changing the diffusion model may impact the accuracy of the methods.
-Further research will needs to assess the impact of users' behaviour in the spreading process to provide more realistic diffusion models.
+Finally, information spreading in almost all methods is modelled using a conventional diffusion model.
+These models may not be the best way to emulate information spreading in reality.
+Changing the diffusion model may impact the accuracy of the methods significantly.
+Further research may be needed to assess the impact of users' behaviour in the spreading process and provide suitable diffusion models.
+A key question is how to take into account the impact that the spreading process may have in users' behaviour, as any such impact may affect subsequent stages of the spreading process.
+In fact, changes in user behaviour, as they happen, may need to be fed back to the diffusion model itself, something that motivates the need for adaptive and dynamic diffusion models.